frank26080115/Hydra-Dual-Brushed-Motor-ESC/doc/sensor-calibration.md

 | `s`        | stop and save result |

 Once you've stopped, the final calibration parameters will be displayed, these are the number that should be set as `curroffset` and `currscale` in the configuration.
 If you've pressed the `s` key, the setting should have been saved for you.

+## Current Limiting Tuning

+The current limit value is set in milliamps.
+If you want the current limit to be set at 10A, then the value `currlim` should be configured to 10000.

+The default settings should have a `curlimkp` (current limit PID loop's kP) value of around 100 by default.
+If the current draw is 1A over the limit, this should cut the power completely in under half of a second.
+It's not a hard sharp power cut, the PID loop will gradually lower the voltage during this time.
+Simulation shows that the current should reach a steady state in around 120 milliseconds, but at a current slightly higher than the specified limit (for example, a current limit set at 10A will settle at 10.5A).

+If you want to operate at the current limit frequently or for long durations, then lower `curlimkp` and also have a slightly lower `currlim`.